fredhutchio/git_github_intro/class1.md

 ![GitHub Desktop icon with Octocat](images/octocat.jpeg)

 Next,
-go to the toolbar at the top and select "GitHub Desktop" and then "Preferences."
+go to the toolbar at the top:
+- Mac: select "GitHub Desktop" and then "Preferences"
+- Windows: select "File" then "Options"

 You should now be able to see the Preferences pop-up window.
 Let's check the settings in the following tabs: